 The government's $50 emergency internet benefit: Who's eligible and how to sign up

-Americans who qualify can take advantage of a new government program designed to offset the monthly cost of getting connected at home.
+Americans who qualify can take advantage of a new government program designed to offset the monthly cost of getting broadband speeds at home.

 More in www.cnet.com